TransparencyInternationalLithuania/parasykjiems.lt/readme.txt

 #runing server with nginx and gunicorn.
 Do not run python with super user
 python manage.py run_gunicorn 127.0.0.1:1234 --daemon
+# use this to run server with user parasykjiems
+sudo -u parasykjiems python manage.py run_gunicorn 127.0.0.1:1234 --daemon

 # to kill a running gunicorn instance
 ps ax | grep manage.py